Management of Acute Kidney Injury (AKI)

 - If urinalysis positive for blood or protein then:

-- Request GN screen - ANCA, ANA, GBM, rheumatoid factor and C3/C4
+- Request GN screen - ANCA, ANA, anti-GBM antibody, rheumatoid factor and C3/C4 complement, and in those aged >60 years a myeloma screen (serum electrophoresis, immunoglobulins and Bence-Jones protein).

 - Management of pre-renal AKI focusses on optimisation of fluid balance and cardiovascular support.